 That Canadian real estate has been used as a vehicle for international money laundering and tax evasion has been a growing concern, and the feds have announced renewed efforts to close off the loopholes that make such activity possible.

 A main measure will be stricter annual reporting requirements for those who purchase real estate through a trust, and better information on who actually owns the legal entities, referred to as “beneficial ownership information”.
-The budget states this will “help authorities to effectively counter aggressive tax avoidance, tax evasion, money laundering and other criminal activities perpetrated through the misuse of corporate vehicles.”
+The budget states this will “help authorities to effectively counter aggressive tax avoidance, tax evasion, money laundering and other criminal activities perpetrated through the misuse

 The new reporting requirements will come into effect in 2021, and will make corporations provide up-to-date information on their beneficial owners.
 This follows a similar measure announced last week in the provincial British Columbia budget, which forces those who purchase real estate via numbered corporations to reveal their true identities in a public land registry.